-OEA Choice Trust School Employee Wellness Grant awards are a maximum of $100,000 for school employee wellness programs that will be implemented within 5 years.
+OEA Choice Trust Education Employee Well-being Grant awards are a maximum of $100,000 for school employee wellness programs that will be implemented within 5 years.
 Please note: this is a multiyear grant award and annual grant funding requests are limited to a maximum of $30,000 per grant year.

 Grantees will be required to provide a minimum of 50% in matching funds through in-kind donations and local contributions.
 In-kind donations can be donated goods, services, equipment, non-cash items, donated space, or volunteer hours from your organization or community partnerships.
 Local contributions are financial contributions provided by your organization or community partnerships.

-What are the major funding priorities of the Wellness Program?
+What are the major funding priorities of the grant?

-OEA Choice Trust recognizes many diverse health and wellness issues face different district and school locations; that’s why our School Employee Wellness Grant Program is designed to allow the flexibility to design and tailor employee wellness programs to best match the unique goals and needs of local districts to promote the physical, emotional and social well-being of all staff.
+OEA Choice Trust recognizes many diverse health and wellness issues face different district and school locations; that’s why our Education Employee Well-being Grant Program is designed to allow the flexibility to design and tailor employee well-being programs to best match the unique goals and needs of local districts to promote the well-being of all staff.